shellum/pDroidF/README.md

 #Adding it to a project
 You can add it in two ways:

-    1 - Include the source
+    1 - Include the source (found in the src/com/finalhack/pdroidf directory) or
-    or
-    2 - Include the jar
+    2 - Include the jar (found in the bin directory)

 #Using it in a project
     import com.finalhack.pdroidf.*;